Sixty Parkside

 No analysis available

-I searched for leasehold terminology such as "lease expires," "ground lease," "leasehold," and any 4-digit expiration year, but found nothing.
-Because no lease-expiry year is stated in the public remarks, this remains unknown.
+I searched for leasehold language such as "lease expires," "ground lease," "leasehold," and any 4-digit expiration year, but found nothing.
+There is no public-remarks evidence to identify a lease expiry year.

 Fire sprinklers are strongly supported across the listings.
 At least 2 listings explicitly mention them, including phrases like 'updated sprinkler system in every room and common areas' and 'fire sprinklers in-unit and on the premises,' which confirms building-level coverage rather than a one-off unit feature.
 This aligns with the historical MLS pattern where many listings checked FIRSPR, so the evidence appears consistent rather than copy-paste error.